• MBA Core Courses

 MBA 1 (first half – 30.00 credits)

-This course examines the assumptions and decision usefulness of financial statements that are prepared for creditors and shareholders.
-Emphasis is placed on interpretation of financial statements, using examples from several companies.
-Issues including sustainability and ethics are incorporated in class discussions and cases.
+This course examines the assumptions and decision usefulness of financial statements and non-financial information, including MD&A as well as sustainability reports prepared for creditors, shareholders, and stakeholders from society at large.
+Emphasis is placed on the interpretation of financial statements and the influence of non-financial information, using examples from several companies.

 Prerequisite: SB/ACTG 5100 3.00

-Provides an opportunity to learn about investment and financing decisions.
-The investment decisions involve asset valuation, capital budgeting, risk management, working capital management and performance assessment.
-The financing decisions include the choice of capital structure and financial instruments, the risk-return trade-off, financial planning and cost of capital.
-Ethical, environmental, and corporate governance considerations are integrated into investment and financing decisions.
+Provides an opportunity to learn about investment and financing decisions of managers and individuals.
+The investment decisions involve asset valuation, capital budgeting, performance assessment, and risk management.
+The financing decisions include financial planning, the risk-return trade-off, the choice of financial instruments, and cost of capital.
+Evaluations of longterm sustainable business and personal investment practices in the rapidly evolving world of technology are integrated into the topics.

 This course develops thinking and reflective skills required for leadership in a complex world.
 Drawing on complexity theory and a multiple-perspectives framework that embraces sustainability, ethics, history, and diversity & inclusion, the course advances students’ ability to think creatively, analytically, and strategically.
 Students learn to identify and reframe complex problems more effectively, and to develop and communicate innovative solutions compellingly.